How to Disable Liquid Glass on macOS Tahoe (macOS 26)

 Not a fan of the new Liquid Glass transparency in macOS 26 (Tahoe)?
 Here’s how I made my Mac UI solid and easier on the eyes.

-My second reaction after using it for a few hours:
+My second reaction after using it for a few days: “Okay, I can’t see what’s written there.”

 Don’t get me wrong—it looks modern and sleek.
 But sometimes I just want my UI to be solid and easy to read, especially when I’m working long hours.

-If you feel the same way, here’s how to tone it down—or basically disable it.
+If you feel the same way, here’s how to tone it down—or straight up disable it.

 Not in the mood for reading?
 Watch the video instead.